JackBro/imm_engine/README.md

 In Development:
 ---------------
-There is less document now, and on low completion status.
-The framework of the engine is instability, will be changed frequently.
+The major goal of immature engine is making the game Dragon's Ingot.
+Development task is focusing on this goal.
+Besides, all kinds of other things will not be considered.
 Just guarantee the able to compile the project correctly.

 Disadvantage List: